bcvendingmachines/bcvendingmachines.github.io/README.md

 This uses Angular 13, including the Angular CLI.
 It is the front end for BC Vending Machines.

 The back end is available as [bcvm-API](https://github.com/zachneill/bcvm-api).
-It uses Spring Boot and connects to a "bcvmdb" Postgres database on port 3306.
+It uses Spring Boot and connects to [the "bcvmdb" Postgres database](https://bcvm.herokuapp.com).
+The backend can be run locally but may require some setup.

 ### To run the application locally, required technologies are: